ex-machine/ng-lazy-module/README.md

 ### Lazy `config`

 `lazy.config` can be used to get to service providers even when `config` phase is over.
-Existing service instances may or may not be affected with changes to corresponding providers.
-Replaced provider `$get` property takes effect only if the service hasn't been instantiated yet.
+Existing service instances may or may not be affected with changes made to corresponding providers.
+And modified provider `$get` property takes effect only if the service hasn't been instantiated yet.

 ### Decoration